create a tokenizer

 The attention_mask

-tensor shows which is padding (0
+tensor shows which positions are padding (0

-) and which is not (1
+) and which are not (1

 ).